Month 1, Day 11, Monday 2:15 p.m.

 Sebastien felt a little bad for him.
 “Better luck next time.”
-She stood and met Professor Lacer’s gaze for a moment, but his expression didn’t give anything away.
+She stood and met Professor Lacer’s gaze, but his expression didn’t give anything away.

-Damien jumped up and down from excitement, shaking Ana’s arm.
+Damien was jumping up and down with excitement, shaking Ana’s arm.
 “Did you see that!?” he exclaimed.

 There were quite a few looks of shock and dismay among the other students, likely those who had bet against Sebastien.

 Sebastien gave Damien a small smirk as she passed, the crowd parting for her as she returned to the edge of the room and took out her book again.